stephen--/CatFeederAlerts/README.md

   <li>It has a measurable current change</li>
   <li>It only activates when a meal is being dispensed</li>
 </ul>
-On the down side, a turning motor does not a meal guarantee.
+On the down side, a turning motor does not guarantee a meal.
 I would have to keep an eye out for the food level - but I do that now anyway, so onward!

 <H1>Wiring The Sensor</H1>